Finally, Compromise: Flat Earther suggests maybe planet could be hexagonal - The Beaverton

 “Sure, nobody involved is really happy,” Jeff shrugged.
 “And yes, declaring our planet a hexagon would be fundamentally, provably incorrect by literally everyone’s metric.
 But how will we advance our cause and expand our base if we don’t start listening to amateurs who have never studied physics?”

-“Ideally we’d give the ocean to our friends on the Scientology boat,” Pinsent winked.
+“Ideally we’d give the ocean to our on the Scientology boat,” Pinsent winked.
 “But we’re willing to negotiate.”

 At press time, the proposal was unanimously passed at the Flat Earth Society general meeting, 6-0.
 Pinsent and his group are still awaiting a response from the man they believe to be in charge of science worldwide: the Science Guy.